N. M. Joseph

-N. M. Joseph (18 October 1943 – 13 September 2022) was an Indian politician who was a member of the 8th Kerala Legislative Assembly.
+Neendukunnel Mathew Joseph (18 October 1943 – 13 September 2022) was an Indian politician who was a member of the 8th Kerala Legislative Assembly.
+N. M. Joseph is the son of Shri N. J. Mathew and Annamma Mathew.
+He married Elizabeth and has one son and one daughter.
 He was Minister of Forests from 1987 to 1991.
 He served as the Gen.secretary, Senior vice-president and President of Janata Dal (Secular) during multiple times.

 Joseph was a professor at St. Thomas College in Pala before entering politics.
 He died in Kottayam on 13 September 2022, at the age of 78.